 Chinese National Sentenced for Fraudulently Obtaining a Student Visa

-BOSTON - A Chinese national pleaded guilty and was sentenced today in federal court in Boston for defrauding the Department of Homeland Security (DHS) in its administration of the Student and Exchange Visitor Program.
+BOSTON - A Chinese national charged with defrauding the Department of Homeland Security (DHS) in its administration of the Student and Exchange Visitor Program pleaded guilty and was sentenced today in federal court in Boston.

-Leyi Huang, 21, a Chinese national residing in Erie, Penn., pleaded guilty to one count of conspiracy to defraud the United States.
-U.S. District Court Judge F. Dennis Saylor sentenced Huang to time served and ordered her immediately removed to the People’s Republic of China.
-In May 2017, Huang and three other Chinese nationals were arrested and charged for their roles in a college admissions exam scam.
+Yue Wang, 25, a Chinese national residing in Malden, pleaded guilty to one count of conspiracy to defraud the United States.
+U.S. District Court Judge Rya W. Zobel sentenced Wang to time-served and ordered her immediately removed from the United States to the People’s Republic of China.

-United States Attorney Andrew E. Lelling; Michael Shea, Acting Special Agent in Charge of Homeland Security Investigations in Boston; and William B. Gannon, Special Agent in Charge of the U.S. State Department's Diplomatic Security Service, Boston Field Office, made the announcement today.
-Assistant U.S. Attorney Nicholas Soivilien of Lelling’s Major Crimes Unit prosecuted the case.
+Acting United States Attorney William D. Weinreb; Matthew J. Etre, Special Agent in Charge of Homeland Security Investigations in Boston; and William B. Gannon, Special Agent in Charge of the U.S. State Department's Diplomatic Security Service, Boston Field Office, made the announcement today.
+Assistant U.S. Attorney Nicholas Soivilien of Weinreb’s Major Crimes Unit prosecuted the case.